Horizon League: Modern era (1990–present)

-The start of the 2020s set further membership changes into motion, with the arrivals of Purdue Fort Wayne and Robert Morris from the Summit League and the Northeast Conference (NEC), respectively, announced on August 5, 2019 and June 15, 2020.
+The start of the 2020s set further membership changes into motion, with the arrivals of Purdue Fort Wayne and Robert Morris from the Summit League and the Northeast Conference, respectively, announced on August 5, 2019, and June 15, 2020.
 This brought the Horizon League up to 12 full-time members for the first time since the 1994–95 season.
-It was short-lived, however, as the UIC Flames were reported to be following many of their former conference colleagues to the MVC effective July 1, 2022.
+It was short-lived, however, as the UIC Flames were reported to be following many of their former conference colleagues to the Missouri Valley Conference effective July 1, 2022.

-On July 6, 2022, the Horizon League and Ohio Valley Conference (OVC) jointly announced that they would merge their men's tennis leagues under the Horizon banner, effective immediately.
+On July 6, 2022, the Horizon League and Ohio Valley Conference (OVC) jointly announced that they would merge their men's tennis leagues under the Horizon League banner, effective immediately.
 The five OVC members that sponsored the sport became Horizon associates.
 At the same time, the Horizon announced that Belmont, which had just left the OVC for the Missouri Valley Conference (which sponsors tennis only for women), would become a men's tennis associate, and Chicago State, which became a D-I independent after leaving the Western Athletic Conference days earlier, would become an associate in both men's and women's tennis.
-The Horizon later lost men's associate Lindenwood after they dropped nine NCAA sports, including men's tennis, after the 2023–24 season.
-Men's and women's associate Chicago State also announced it would join the Northeast Conference, which sponsors the sport for both sexes - however, CSU announced that it would keep its tennis programs in the Horizon for one extra year before moving them to the NEC for the 2025–26 season.
+The Horizon later lost men's associate Lindenwood when they dropped nine NCAA sports, including men's tennis, after the 2023–24 season.
+Men's and women's associate Chicago State also announced it would join the Northeast Conference, which sponsors both men's and women's tennis; however, CSU announced that it would keep its tennis programs in the Horizon League for one extra year before moving them to the NEC for the 2025–26 season.

+Prior to the 2023–24 academic year, the conference announced a brand refresh with the introduction of a new secondary logo.
+The logo is a gold stylized H that incorporates the arch of the conference's primary logo and a number one to symbolize unity.
+The logo was promoted to primary status ahead of the 2024–25 academic year.

 On February 24, 2025, multiple media reports indicated that Northern Illinois was set to rejoin the Horizon League in 2026, coinciding with NIU football becoming an affiliate member of the Mountain West Conference.
 The move became official on February 27, after approval by NIU's governing board.
 That May, men's tennis affiliate Eastern Illinois announced it was dropping that sport effective immediately, citing issues stemming from the impending settlement of the House v.
 NCAA legal case.

-Prior to the 2023–24 academic year, the conference announced a brand refresh with the introduction of a new secondary logo.
-The logo is a gold stylized H that incorporates the arch of the conference's primary logo and a number one to symbolize unity.
-The logo was promoted to primary status ahead of the 2024–25 academic year.
+On October 30, 2025, conference commissioner Julie Roe Lach, who had served in the position since 2021, was announced to be leaving the conference at the end of the fall 2025 semester to join Pacers Sports & Entertainment as executive vice president.
+On December 1, COO Christine Neuman took over as interim commissioner during the search for a permanent replacement.